Faculty and Staff

 |Title:||Research Associate Professor and Director, Center of Excellence for Geographic Education

 Department of Geography

 Dr. Jerry T. Mitchell is the Director of the Center of Excellence for Geographic Education and a Research Associate Professor of Geography.
 He is also a faculty research associate with the Hazards and Vulnerability Research Institute.
-His primary research areas lie in cultural responses to disaster, hazards education, and the use of geospatial technologies for vulnerability assessments.
-He has authored more than forty articles and book chapters, with work appearing in the journals Natural Hazards Review, Environmental Hazards, Cartography and GIS, and the Annals of the Association of American Geographers.
+He has authored more than fifty articles and book chapters, with work appearing in the journals Natural Hazards Review, Environmental Hazards, Cartography and GIS, and the Annals of the Association of American Geographers.
 Dr. Mitchell has served as Editor of Journal of Geography since 2010 and received a Distinguished Teaching Award from the National Council for Geographic Education in 2012.

 GEOG 221: Geography of South Carolina

 GEOG 223: Geography of Latin America (Chile – Study Abroad)

 GEOG 330: Geography of Disasters (Costa Rica – Study Abroad)

 Mitchell, J. T., G. Roy, S. Fritch, and B. Wood.
 2018.
 “Teacher Training in GIS: Lessons Learned from High-Needs Schools.”
 Cartography and Geographic Information Science.
 45(4): 292-304.